papafranchesco/notebooks/scoring_segmentation/README.md

 This project aims to create a customer portrait for credit scoring using customer segmentation (both supervised and unsupervised learning -- namely, K-means clustering and decision tree).
-The dataset is the augmented version of HAR dataset from UCI ML Repo.